Banging Toolbox

 2. Pick the best drill brand.

 The best drills are made by Makita, DeWalt, Bosch, and Milwaukee.
-Ryobi also makes some good models, although they are better suited for the DIY market.
+Additionally, Ryobi makes some good models, although they are better suited for the DIY market.

-If a cordless drill is your first cordless power tool choice, you want to pick a good brand to stick with so you can interchange the batteries with all of your cordless tools.
+If a cordless drill is your first cordless power tool choice, you want to pick a premium brand to stick with so you can interchange the batteries with all of your cordless tools.

 3. Pay the right price.

-Even high-quality cordless drills aren’t very expensive these days.
+Even top-tier cordless drills aren’t very expensive these days.
 You could get a lower-spec model from Makita or DeWalt for not much more than you would spend for a top-of-the-line model from Ryobi.

 It is always more practical to spend a little more on a quality tool that will last a long time and that you can use for more than occasional DIY jobs.